greehill/frontend-assignment/readme.md

 - Please write **clean code** with a quality you'd push to your workplace's repo.
 - **Tests are very welcome!** You don't need to take a tremendous time to implement flaky UI tests, but you can notice that the calculation of the next generation is a pure function which is quite easy to test.
 Or even implement with **TDD**. ;-)
 - Please use `git`.
 Reasonable sized commits with reasonable commit messages are preferred (not mandatory), so we can see how you've worked your way towards the result.
-- After you've finished, please push your repo to any mainstream hosting service (**GitHub, GitLab, Bitbucket**), and send it to us.
+- Please push your repo to any mainstream hosting service (**GitHub, GitLab, Bitbucket**), and send it to us **when you are done working on it**.
 If you are concerned about making your repo public, you can keep it private.
-Please use GitHub or GitLab, and add @Ozonid and @gergooo as collaborators.
+Please use GitHub or GitLab, and add @Ozonid and @gergooo as collaborators **after you finished**.
 - It's not a small task, but you might be able to finish the assignment in 8-12 hours.

 ### Requirements